massalabs/massa-sc-examples/sum/contracts/README.md

 npm run deploy
 ```

-This will compile the smart contracts, deploy the `sum.ts` smart contract, and execute the `caller.ts` smart contract.
+This will compile the smart contracts, deploy the `sum.ts` smart contract, and execute the `run.ts` smart contract.

 ## Build